-First, notice in Ezekiel 47, how this river spreads.
+And notice first, how this river spreads.

 It begins as mere seepage - turns into a trickle - then into a stream - then into a creek - then into a mighty river.
 In essence, it builds gradually and incrementally.

 It widens and deepens as it flows.
 As we sang as kids, "there's a fountain flowing deeper and wider."

-When you first become a Christian, and dive in - the living water is fun.
+When you first jump into the Christian life the living water is fun.
 It's like a trip to the water park.
 It's like splashing in cool water on a hot summer's day.

 The word is "relief!"
 Your sins are forgiven.
 The guilt is gone.
 The anvil you'd been lugging around rolls off your shoulders.
 You're given a new lease on life.

-But as you go with the flow that euphoric experience deepens and widens.
-It's like Ezekiel's experience...

-As he waded further and further into the river, the current got stronger.
-Waves rolled in and splashed up.
+But as you go with the flow that initial euphoric experience deepens and widens.
+It's like Ezekiel's experience... as he waded further and further into the river, the current got stronger - the flow got deeper.

 Finally, Ezekiel was submerged - in over his head!

-And likewise, the further you go with God the more profound - the heavier - the experience becomes.
+And likewise, the further you go with God the more profound - the heavier the experience becomes.

 The longer I stand at the foot of the cross the more I realize what it cost my Lord to earn my forgiveness.

-An appreciation grows that grips my allegiance.
+An appreciation grows that grips my allegiance...
 I realize, Jesus is not just my Savior, He's also my Lord.

 His ways and will are best.
 I want His influence and input to permeate more and more of my thinking...

-And in time, I even develop a desire to serve Him.
+In time, I even develop a desire to serve Him.
 My life begins to turn in directions that will count for God.

 Talk to missionaries who've made huge sacrifices to follow Jesus, and they'll confirm it didn't happen overnight.
-When they began with God they had no idea where the path would take them.
+When they began with God they had no idea where their path would take them.
 They were just happy to be forgiven.
-They got in the flow, and by faith it carried them to places they never thought they'd go...

-But it's this incremental progress that causes a stumbling block for some folks...
-They want to start on the high dive - dive into the pool at the deep end.
+They got in the flow, and by faith it carried them places they never thought they'd go...
+But it's this incremental progress that becomes a stumbling block for some folks...
+They want to start from the high dive - get into the pool at the deep end.

-They're determined to be a spiritual giant from the start.
+They're determined to be a spiritual giant from the start...
 It's a prideful attitude really, "If I can't be the greatest Christian ever, I just won't be one."
-They worry they won't be able to master this new lifestyle.
+Some people view being a Christian as self-achievement - as mastering a lifestyle, rather than following the Master.

-The truth is, God makes us all get in the pool at the shallow end - where we can learn to swim correctly.
+The truth is, God makes us all get into the pool at the shallow end... where we can learn to swim correctly.